kyle-annen/kyle-annen.github.io.old/_posts/2017-07-06-beginning-testing-in-scala.markdown

 ```

-With the allow for varied returns, we can rerun the test, and see that it passes.
-With the removal of the concrete dependency on ```Console.println()``` the ```renderString()``` method becomes much easier to test.
+With the allowance for varied return types, we can rerun the test and see that it passes.
+Removing the concrete dependency of ```Console.println()```, the ```renderString()``` method becomes much easier to test.

 # Blues Skies Ahead

-Testing gives us confidence, and by structuring Scala code with static types and comprehensive tests give us the peace of mind to know that everything is working as it should.
-Limiting dependencies forces us to write managable and maintainable code.
+Testing gives us confidence, and structuring Scala code with static types and comprehensive tests gives us the peace of mind to know that everything is working as it should.
+It also guides us to writing simple and elegant code.
 Embrace testing and the blue skies it will bring to your future.